Respiratory quotient

 RQ = CO2 eliminated / O2 consumed

-where the term "eliminated" refers to carbon dioxide (CO2) removed from the body.
+where the term "eliminated" refers to carbon dioxide (CO2) removed from the body in a steady state.

 In this calculation, the CO2 and O2 must be given in the same units, and in quantities proportional to the number of molecules.
 Acceptable inputs would be either moles, or else volumes of gas at standard temperature and pressure.